COVID-19: A Consumer’s Guide to the Coronavirus

 - Sam's Club

 Nursing Homes and Assisted Living Facilities

 Since March 13, 2020, many nursing homes and assisted living facilities have been on lockdown to prevent the spread of the virus, according to AARP.
-As a result, many residents are cut off from their families and aren’t allowed much socializing time because of social distancing guidelines.
+As a result, many residents have been cut off from their families and have not been allowed much socializing time because of social distancing guidelines.